KiranJasvanee/KJNavigationViewAnimation/README.md

         // For TableView
         viewKJNavigation.setupFor(Tableview: yourTableView,
                                   viewController: self)
-        // If you want your animation up to statusbar. viewKJNavigation.topbarMinimumSpace = .statusBar
+        // Animate up to statusbar.
+        viewKJNavigation.topbarMinimumSpace = .statusBar

         // If you want blurr background of navigation view.